-- a person may not be given memberships, or as a candidate for membership, to any members' privileges without an interval of at least two days from their membership application or nomination and their membership being granted
+- a person may not be given memberships, or as a candidate for membership, to any members' privileges without an interval of at least two days from their application or nomination and their membership being granted

-- that club rules state that those becoming a member without nomination or application cannot have membership privileges for at least two days between them becoming members and being admitted to the club
+- that club rules state that those becoming a member without nomination or application cannot have membership privileges for at least two days between becoming members and being admitted to the club

 - that the club is established and conducted in good faith

 - that the club has at least 25 members

 - that alcohol is only supplied to members on the premises on behalf of or by the club

 Additional conditions in relation to the supply of alcohol must be complied with.
 These conditions are:

 - that alcohol purchased for and supplied by the club is handled by members of club who are over 18 and are elected to do so by members

 - that no person at the expense of the club receives any commission, percentage or other similar payment in regard to the purchase of alcohol by the club

 - that there are no arrangements for anyone to receive a financial benefit from supplying alcohol, apart from any benefit to the club or to any person indirectly from the supply, giving a gain from running the club